 I believe art should be seen.
-To that end, licensing policies at JapanDave.com are designed to share our photos with the world.
+To that end, licensing policies at JapanDave.com are designed to share my photos with the world.

 What’s this Creative Commons thing?

-It’s a license.
-I still retail copyright, but I am granting your a license to use my photos.
+It’s a license which gives you certain permissions with my work.
+I still retain copyright, but I am granting your a license to use my photos.

 With creative commons, you are free: